clonedbanan/HalfLife2-patcher/README.md

 ## How to use:

-- to the right of this window, click "releases", expand "assets" if necessary and click on "Half Life 2.Patcher.zip" to download it
+- to the right of this window, click "releases", expand "assets" if necessary and click on "halflife2.Patcher.zip" to download it
 - unzip the file if necessary
-- Double click Half Life 2.command.
+- Double click halflife2.command.
 You will have a Gatekeeper alert preventing the script from running, go to system settings > security and privacy, scroll down and click "open anyway".

 The script will open the terminal, it will make sure you have all the required dependencies, download/update them if necessary, and prompt you for your Steam login so that it can download the older version of Half Life 2